mseeger/pytorch_huggingface_examples/docs/understand_transformers.md

 General size parameters:
 - `block_size`: Context width.
 Maximum (and default) value for `max_seq_length`.
 - `vocab_size`, `padded_vocab_size`: Number of different tokens in vocabulary.
-  Latter padded to nearest multiple of `padding_multiple`, so that embedding parameters are power of 2.
+  Latter padded to nearest multiple of `padding_multiple`.
 - `n_layer`: Number of layers (or transformer blocks)
 - `n_embd`: Embedding dimension.
 Each token is associated with vector of this size.

-Transformer block (normalizations):
+Transformer block (structure, normalizations):
 - `norm_class`, `norm_class_name`, `norm_eps`: Type of normalization used at different
   places in transformer block (choices "LayerNorm", "RMSNorm")
 - `shared_attention_norm`, `parallel_residual`: See [GPT(nn.Module)](#gptnnmodule).